Saint Pierre and Miquelon: Ferries

-Ferry services operated by SPM Ferries connect Saint Pierre with Miquelon town and Langlade, and both Saint Pierre and Miquelon towns with the port of Fortune in Newfoundland, Canada.
+Ferry services operated by SPM Ferries connect Saint Pierre with Miquelon town and Langlade, and both Saint Pierre and Miquelon towns with the port of Fortune on Newfoundland in Canada.
 In the summer, additional services operate between St Pierre and Langlade and between Miquelon and Fortune.
 SPM Ferries's Nordet and Suroît ferries can transport up to 188 passengers and 18 vehicles each.
 Jeune France is a smaller ferry serving seasonal local service between St. Pierre and Langlade.
 The ship arrived in 2012 replacing Saint-George XII, and currently is used for tours.

 Several cruise ship lines visit Saint-Pierre.
 They dock 2 km northeast of downtown, near the end of the coastal road.
 Boats also provide access to Ile aux Marins.

 Between 2005 and 2009, Atlantic Jet provided a ferry service to the islands from Canada, operated privately by SPM Express SA.
 It was replaced by the Arethusa, but the service was terminated in 2010 when the island opted to form a government-run ferry service.
 Due to COVID-19 restrictions, services to Fortune were suspended between March 2020 and August 2021.